 “The Introduction to the Practice of Medicine” (IPM) is an online, on-demand lecture series that can

-be accessed at http://ipm.knowbase.com/ The lecture series was designed to increase the
+be accessed at ipm.knowbase.com.
+The lecture series was designed to increase the

 and fellows must complete the “Sleep Deprivation” and “Impaired Physician” lectures before the

 completion of their training.
-Residents are required to complete an additional 8 modules
+Residents are required to complete an additional eight modules

-throughout the course of their training program (after the 2 mandatory sessions – for a total of 10
+throughout the course of their training program (after the two mandatory sessions – for a total of 10

 modules).
 Trainees who are graduating and have not completed these requirements will not

 GME Requirements: Impaired Physician and Sleep Deprivation required for residents and

 fellows, plus eight additional for residents.
 These are due by May 1 of your graduating year.

 Interpersonal and Communication Skill